vanhoangkha/Networking-fundamentals/Day38_NTP.md

 # 37. NTP

-WHY IS TIME IMPORTANT FOR Mạng DEVICES?
+WHY IS TIME IMPORTANT FOR Network DEVICES?

 - All DEVICES have an INTERNAL CLOCK (ROUTERS, SWITCHES, PCs, etc)
 - In CISCO IOS, you can view the time with the `show clock` Lệnh